 CME credit for this article is now expired.
-It appears here for informational purposes only.
+It appears here for your reference.

-After reading this article, you will be familiar with:
+After reading this article, readers will be familiar with:

 • The characteristic features of auditory hallucinations